The Dividing Line: Where Soul Esteem Begins

 See the difference?

-When I began the journey of raising my daughters alone, I also made the conscious choice to raise my standards.
-My body became a temple, not a tool.
 My choices became a model.
 I wanted my girls to see a woman who didn’t live one life at church and another at home.

 It wasn’t about perfection; it was about alignment.